TueHellsternKea/docker-demo/docker_python_app.md

 # Using Docker, Python and Pandas
-Using a Docker container to run a python application using Pandas library to import the **customers.csv** file.
+Using a Docker container to run a Python application using Pandas library to import the **customers.csv** file.

 ![customeres_csv](customers_csv.jpg)